 Permeable Pavers

 What the heck is permeable pavers?
-It’s a plastic grid that can be filled with sand, grass or gravel that will hold a ton of weight.
-To me it’s like a mix between the strength of the plastic hot tub pad and building your own pad.
+It’s a plastic grid that can be filled with sand, grass or gravel that can hold a ton of weight.
+To me it’s like a mix between the strength of a plastic hot tub pad and building your own pad.
 They are used for driveways but people have discovered their benefits for hot tub pads.

 You place the pavers in a level area connecting how many you need and then fill them with a base material to make them permanent.
-They hold the dirt or gravel within the circles without fear of it washing away, so no edging is required.
+They hold dirt’sand or gravel within the circles without fear of it washing away, so no edging is required.

 The three main pros to using the pavers is that excess water will drain right through, they cost less than a hot tub pad, and they are easier to install than a custom built pad.